input-output-hk/marlowe-starter-kit/ReadMe.md

 If one plans to run a Marlowe contract on the Cardano `mainnet`, then one should check its safety before creating it, so that there is no chance of losing funds.

-Here are the steps for checking the safety of a contract:
+Here are the steps for checking the safety of a Marlowe contract:

 1. Understand the [Marlowe Language](https://marlowe-finance.io/).
 2. Understand Cardano\'s [Extended UTxO Model](https://docs.cardano.org/learn/eutxo-explainer).